malva-ot/nomo/nomo-intro.md

 #### 4.1.3 Sequential

 The identification of "which atom" within a **string** is strictly determined by sequence.
-The only meaningful concept is the ordinal of an atom (glyph) within the sequence.
+The only meaningful concept is the ordinal of an glyph within the sequence.
 While the mapping of a given glyph type to an integer is arbitrary, the ordinal of a particular glyph within a string is strictly defined and maps directly to the natural numbers.
 There is a first glyph, a second glyph, etc. through the nth glyph of a string.

-This intentionally excludes any other means of distinguishing a string or relating string by any other spatial, conceptual, or mathematical relationship.
+This intentionally excludes any other means of distinguishing a string or relating strings by any other spatial, conceptual, or mathematical relationship.

 This too eliminates an infinite range of potential structural information for the benefit of also eliminating an infinite range of both complexity and ambiguity.
 Once again, note that a limited but powerful set of structural information **is** added through the definitions of composed identifiers.

 #### 4.1.4 Associative

 The nature of the structures defined at the identifier layer are described in detail in [**Nomo: Identifier Primitives**](./nomo-id-primitives.md).
-Those structures provide a limited set of ways in which to **associate** multiple.
+Those structures provide a limited set of ways in which to **associate** multiple strings to form a larger identifier.
 Most importantly, a **name** is a simple sequence of strings, while a **qualified resource name** is a set of names and other structures, where each part is associated with a specific predefined concept related to set theory: In short, a principal, a set, a subset, and an element.

 #### 4.1.5 Context-free

-All the above attributes, and likely other related ideas, can be summarized to say that both atoms (glyphs) and sequences (strings) are context-free.
+All the above attributes, and likely other related ideas, can be summarized to say that both the atoms (glyphs) and sequences (strings) of a Nomo identifier are context-free.
 The interpretation of a string is strictly determined by the interpretation of each glyph within the string, and the interpretation of each glyph is independent of any other possible context, including its ordinal within the string.
 An `A` is always an `A`, regardless of where in a string it appears.

 ##### 4.1.5.1 Unordered evaluation